-Sports will have you meeting your daily exercise goals without being conscious of it.
+Team sports are the perfect diabetes exercise, as they will have you meeting your daily exercise goals without being conscious of it.
 If you find it hard to motivate yourself to exercise, pick up a team sport such as football, tennis, or basketball.
 These team sports offer a good aerobic workout.
 Without realising it, you will be exercising as you kick the ball back and forth between you and your friend.

 Dancing is one of the most enjoyable ways for diabetes exercise.
 You can sign up for an aerobic dance class or Zumba at a gym.
 You can even opt for Bollywood dancing.
-As long as the moves are vigorous and cause you to break out in a sweat.
+If any dance has moves that are vigorous and cause you to break out in a sweat, it’s the ideal exercise to avoid diabetes.
 You can exercise through dance without leaving your home as well.
 There are several Zumba tutorials online.
 Simply change into workout clothes in your home and dance along to the video.
 Just 20-30 minutes will give you the exerciseyou need for the day.

-Yoga helps manage your blood sugar and lower your blood pressure.
-It also improves the quality of your sleep and boosts your mood.
+Yoga is a great exercise for diabetes, as it helps manage your blood sugar and lower your blood pressure, and also improves the quality of your sleep and boosts your mood.
 Yoga is a great multipurpose exercise for days when you don’t feel like exercising outside.
 If you sign up for a class, you’ll feel even more motivated having a group of people going through the same motions as you.